 Remember your old college days pounding shots?
 Of course, those shots were toxic.
 Nowadays, more people are slamming a different kind of shot.
-For many in the health-conscious, each morning starts with a shot of spice.
+For those that are health-conscious, each morning starts with turmeric shots or golden milk (a combo of powdered turmeric, ginger root, coconut milk and/or coconut oil and black pepper).

-This, despite the fact that some recent articles, like this one on Time.com doubt turmeric’s cure-all hype.
-Nonetheless, a search for turmeric shot yields over three million search results.
+This, despite the fact that some recent articles, like this one on Time.com doubt its cure-all hype.
+Even an article from India claims that curcumin, the main compound in the spice, has no medicinal properties.

 What is turmeric?